 Another method whales and dolphins engage in is swimming slowly at the surface of the ocean, propelling themselves along.
 This method is particularly important for mother dolphins and whales with new calves.
 When baby whales and dolphins are born, they have to sleep next to their mother in what is referred to as echelon swimming, where they are suspended to the mother while she tows them along.
 The reason for this is because they are not born with enough blubber to keep them afloat in the water.
 So, when mother whales and dolphins give birth, they will have to sleep on the move for the first few weeks of their offspring’s life to keep them afloat.

-For an up close and personal experience with whales and dolphins in their natural habitat, we invite you to a whale watching cruise with Harbor Breeze – an unforgettable trip the entire family will love.
+For an up close and personal experience with whales and dolphins in their natural habitat, we invite you to a Long Beach whale watching and Los Angeles whale watching cruise with Harbor Breeze – an unforgettable trip the entire family will love.
 We have experienced and enthusiastic naturalists aboard each and every trip that will narrate and educate you on the characteristics and lifestyles of these majestic sea mammals.
 Contact us today for ticket information!